-Math 139 : Differential Equations and Statistics 3.00 Credit, 3 hrs/week
+Math 139: Differential Equations and Statistics 3.00 Credit, 3 hrs/week higher order; Equations of the second order with variable co-efficients.

 Ordinary Differential Equation: Formation of differential equations; Solution of first order differential equations by various methods; Solution of differential equation of first order but higher degrees; Solution of general linear equations of second and higher orders with constant co-efficient; Solution of Euler's homogeneous linear differential equations.